Satyrs and Wood-nymphs

 Ringlet – 2016 (NL)

-A newly Ringlet (Maniola hyperantus) has a velvety appearance and is almost black on top for both wings, with white fringes.
-The underside is light brown and has distinctive yellow-rimmed black eye-spots with a white core.
-The small circles on the hindwing, which give the butterfly its name, vary in number and size and could be enlarged and elongated or reduced to small white spots.
+A new Ringlet (Maniola hyperantus) has a velvety appearance and is almost black on top of both wings, with white fringes.
+The underside is light brown and has distinctive yellow-rimmed black eyespots with a white core.
+The small circles on the hindwing, which give the butterfly its name, vary in number and size and could be enlarged, elongated, or reduced to small white spots.
 The wingspan is 48-52mm.
 Bramble and Wild Privet flowers are nectar sources, and adults continue to fly with a characteristic bobbing flight in dull, cloudy conditions when most other butterflies are inactive.
 This common butterfly flies in one generation from June to August.
-Host plant: Cock’s-foot, False Brome, Tufted Hair-grass, Common Couch, and meadow-grasses.
+Host plant: Cock’s-foot, False Brome, Tufted hair grass, Common Couch, and meadow grasses.
 Dutch name: Koevinkje.
 Frisian name: Donker sâneachje.

 Tribe: Satyrini